buttonsbond/atp-artnet-esp8266/README.md

 You may optionally need to install the tool for uploading Sketch data - find instructions here:
     https://github.com/esp8266/arduino-esp8266fs-plugin

-Open the main sketch (currently called XXXXX).
+Open the main sketch (currently called xmas-artnet-ws2811.ino).
 If you've installed the above tool ok, from the tools menu you'll have the option to upload the sketch data - this is the web interface and config file.

 You may need to make a few changes in the settings.h file, there are comments in there to help you.
 Most likely you will